-There are many effective non-surgical and surgical treatment options for rounded back.
+There are many effective non-surgical and surgical kyphosis treatment options.
 Your physician will create a treatment plan designed to meet your lifestyle and address your condition.

 There are a variety of non-surgical options that can provide lasting outcomes for kyphosis.
-These range from medication to bracing and even physical therapy.
+Kyphosis treatment options range from medication to bracing and even physical therapy.

 When the spinal cord is pinching the nerve roots or other structures, spinal fusion surgery can alleviate the pressure by stabilizing the spine.
 During a fusion, your physician joins two or more vertebral bones to secure your spinal structure.
 Spinal fusion helps prevent further progression of kyphosis and reduce curvature.

-Resurgens Orthopaedics is Georgia's most trusted provider of spine care.
+Resurgens Orthopaedics is Georgia's most trusted provider of kyphosis treatment.
 With over 24 Metro Atlanta locations, it's easier than ever to put back pain behind you.
 Book your appointment now!